Queues and Topic Endpoints

 Selectors

 Selectors are filters that clients can apply when they bind to endpoints.
 They enable clients to filter which messages they are interested in receiving, as determined by the messages’ header field and property values.
-A selector is a string up to a maximum of 2,000 bytes that uses a conditional expression syntax that is a subset of SQL92.
+A selector is a string with a maximum of 2,000 bytes that uses a conditional expression syntax that is a subset of SQL92.

 • For queues: Any messages that do not match the client’s selector string are not delivered to the requesting client, but remain in the queue.